Lerrale/MIPT/README.md

 # MIPT
-A collection of tasks solved during training in MFTI
+Collection of tasks solved during the training at MIPT